yenp/image-tags/README.md

 ## NOTE

-- The folder public / views that are for UI demo, its not include in project idea need.
+- The folder public / views that are for UI demo, its not include in project idea needed.
+- S3 setting ACL to public-read testing

 ## Test